Fault-tolerant syndrome extraction in [[n,1,3]] non-CSS code family generated using measurements on graph states: Experimental setup

 \subsubsection{Anisotropic Noise Model}

-The anisotropic noise model includes noise resulting from coupling two-qubit gates on the condition that two-qubit errors will always align with the gates.
-The simulation of the anisotropic noise model is described as follows: \begin{itemize} \item \textbf{Single-qubit errors, readout errors, and preparation errors}: These errors are applied with probabilities $p_s$, $p_{m}$, and $p_{p}$, respectively, as defined in the standard depolarizing noise model. \item \textbf{Two-qubit gate errors:} With probability $p_t$, each two-qubit controlled-P (CP) gate is followed by a $Z \otimes P$ error.
-Also, each qubit that has been part of the two-qubit gate will have an independent occurrence of a single-qubit error with $p_s$. \end{itemize} We analyze various $[[n,1,3]]$ QECCs with a bare ancilla qubit.
-For simplicity each error, $p_{m}$, $p_{p}$, and $p_t$ is taken to occur with the same probability $p_s$.
-A detailed analysis for the $[[6,1,3]]$ QECC can be found in Appendix \ref{APPENDIX: [[6,1,3]] code}.
+The anisotropic noise model is conditioned on the assumption that a two-qubit error will always align with the target operation.
+It considers the effects of the under- or over-rotation of the gates in the ion trap qubits~\cite{parrado2020crosstalk,PhysRevLett.82.1971}.
+The effects of this noise model can also be described in terms of the discrete Pauli errors. \begin{itemize} \item \textbf{Single-qubit errors, measurement/ readout errors, and state preparation errors}: These errors are applied with probabilities $p_s$, $p_{m}$, and $p_{p}$ respectively and have the same effect as described in the standard depolarizing noise model. \item \textbf{Two-qubit gate errors:} Each two-qubit gate controlled-P (CP) is followed by a $Z \otimes P$ error with probability $p_t$.
+Also, the corresponding quibits suffer from a single qubit depolarizing error with probability $p_s$. \end{itemize} We now analyze various $[[n,1,3]]$ BACs and flag qubit method under this experimental setup.
+For simplicity, we consider $p_m = p_p = p_s$.